 In alignment with the Ethereum philosophy of verification, this data availability mechanism also incorporates complete persistence of the shard's state on temporary storage.
+The high-level concept is illustrated in Figure 3.

 The process is divided into three parts: initialization, state difference saving, and merge.
 During the initialization stage, execution shards store the full state in a blob at time T for a duration of n periods.
 Subsequently, at regular intervals of time p (blocks), the execution shard saves the state difference, D, between T + pk and T + p(k+1).
 The merge operation takes place at time T + n when the shard executes the following operation: